 “Get away from me!”
 She swiveled back and shot two orbs from the end of her fist.
 One of the spheres hit the ground to their right, blowing up a funnel of dirt that rattled down around the spider-beasts.
-The other one landed in their midst, briefly obscuring them with an eruption of sod.
+The other round landed in their midst, briefly obscuring them in an eruption of sod.

 Holly cast Shindalthi’s Cloud.
 Black smoke poured from her lips, flowing from her mouth in an ever-expanding stream.
 For dozens of miles in every direction, artificial night swamped the land.
 She was now ensconced in an opaque miasma, unable to see her own hands.
 The spider-beasts—suddenly deprived of their juicy prey—skittered and scampered every which way, filling the air with their frustrated screams.

 She hooked right—as good a direction as any—and found herself running up a steep incline.
 Her hands and feet churned up scree.
 She kept climbing, breaking through the ebony murk into—

 —she glimpsed a bewildering slice of sky and sun before she was plunged into another hole.
 Not as dark as the murk below, but dim and shadowy all the same.

 A cave, she realized.
 I’m inside a cave.

 She blew gently into her open palm, funneling her will into a marble of light that materialized in her hand.
 Her rocky surroundings became apparent; she was standing at the edge of a flat stone floor.
 Ten yards in, it gave way to a field of stalagmites.

 A cat-sized insect halted before the stalagmites, gazing at her with buggy, stalk-mounted eyes.
 Its transparent torso—glowing organs pulsed from its see-through carapace—was oval-shaped, divided into segments, and had more legs than Holly could count.